Educator Screens in Schools Survey

 How much technology would you like to see used in your classroom moving forward?

-How much class time do you believe students should spend using devices on a typical day?
+For the grade level you teach, how much class time do you believe students should spend using devices on a typical day?

 Please clarify: